 This has turned most of our lives around and upside down.

 Just after Christmas, I was vaguely aware of COVID 19, what it was and the implications.
-I do food demo samples at a major food warehouse where we give you nibbles of food to taste.
+I do food demo samples where we give you nibbles of food or beverages to taste.

 After the Christmas holidays, a cohort of mine shared with us what was going on in China.
-It was thought to be through the wet markets in Wuhan.
+This “Covid thing”, was thought to be a virus that started through the wet markets in Wuhan.
 To her, it was extremely obvious that it was going to come to North America.
 It did!

 The start of the panic